Week in Review: Tech’s trashiest merger – TechCrunch

 Hey everyone.
 Thank you for welcoming me into you inbox yet again.

-Last week, I talked about Juul’s unraveling mission statement and the highly-valued startup’s new Big Tobacco CEO.
+Last week, I talked about Juul’s unraveling mission statement and the highly valued startup’s new Big Tobacco CEO.
 I got some great email responses and plenty of a pro-Juul DMs.

 If you’re reading this on the TechCrunch site, you can get this in your inbox here, and follow my tweets here.